 Day 14: Pokhara to Kathmandu 1,300m 4,265 ft 7 hr.
 Bus / 30 min Flight

 Tiji Festival the most celebrated festival in the region, which literally means, ‘prayer for world peace’.
-This festival is a three-day event characterised by the dancing of monks to commemorate the incarnation of Buddha.
+This festival is a three-day event characterized by the dancing of monks to commemorate the incarnation of Buddha.
 It is normally held in the third or last week of May.
 If you are ever in the region around this time, it is highly recommended to include this in your itinerary.
-For 2019 Tiji festival starts on Sat 30th May 2019, - 1st June 2019, 6:00 pm.
+For 2020 Tiji festival starts on Sat 19 May 2020, – 21st, 6:00 pm.
 (3 days) Each of these days is very important and exciting to participation.
-However, the 31st of May is the primary day.
-Here is the itinerary for Tiji Festival 2019
+However, 20 May is the Main day.

 Tiji Festival Starting Day